-One of the key differences between an ExaNIC and most other network cards is that the ExaNIC is optimised for the lowest possible latency.
+One of the key differences between a Cisco Nexus SmartNIC (formerly ExaNIC) and most other network cards is that the SmartNIC is optimised for the lowest possible latency.
 This focus on latency comes with a few design decisions that differ from conventional NICs.

 In host memory, the receive (RX) buffers are implemented as 2 megabyte ring buffers.
 There are up to 33 ring buffers per port: the default buffer (0) and up to 32 flow steering buffers.